Estate Planning Definition Video

 Estate Planning Definition

-The part that people get right is that estate planning is about distributing your property to others.
+The part that people get right about an estate planning definition is that estate planning is about distributing your property, your final estate, to others.
 That definition misses many important things a plan also does.

 Estate planning also includes

 - Making healthcare choices now instead of making family guess later

 - Naming somebody to manage your financial, legal, and healthcare affairs if you can’t